"Whole setup is a scam": Old Mutual under fire, Ntsiki supports call for boycott

 Ntsiki Mazwai discusses Old Mutual

-An X user, @Seba_S_M, took to X and called out Old Mutual for not paying what she believes are her mother's dues.
-Read the tweet which got 1 million views:
+An X user, @Seba_S_M, called Old Mutual out for not paying what she believes are her family's dues as the Molefis.
+Read the tweet that got one million views:

-The post about Old Mutual exploded on X, and other people discouraged each other from having policies with the company.
+The post about Old Mutual exploded on X and other people discouraged each other from taking out policies with the company.
 Ntsiki Mazwai was particularly vocal and gave her advice:

 Nota added his opinion and also spoke out against Old Mutual: